The Religious Roots of Alcoholics Anonymous|

 and go back to being a chronic drunkard,

-and would die of complications from alcoholism and
+and would die of complications from alcohol abuse and cigarette smoking.

 Later, Bill Wilson wrote that Rowland Hazard didn't stay sober,